Bai-ee/ipfs_bulk_upload/README.md

 # IPFS Bulk Upload Tool

 ## Description
 This repository hosts a Python script for bulk uploading images to IPFS and updating an associated JSON file with the IPFS hashes (CIDs).
 It's designed to remove `.DS_Store` files, upload images from a specified directory to an IPFS node, and generate a text file with links to the uploaded images.
 Additionally, it updates an existing metadata/JSON file with new IPFS links.
-This tool is invaluable for projects requiring batch uploading of assets to IPFS and automated metadata updates.
+This tool is valuable for projects requiring batch uploading of assets to IPFS and automated metadata updates.

 ## Installation and Usage